PaulRichards0n/ai-Ham-Radio-Responder/README.md

 •	More possibilities to be added.

-•	Ham operator can text in the program and ai will transmit msg.
+•	Ham operator can text in the program and aiwill transmit msg.

 Requirements
+1. OpenAI Api key.
+2. Internet Connection.
-1. Radio hook to computer, raspberry, laptop, cell phone.
+3. Radio hook to computer, raspberry, laptop, cell phone.
 Etc.,
-2. Enter information in a response file so the ai knows more about you and your surroundings.
+4. Enter information in a response file so the ai knows more about you and your surroundings.

 *Can work with Echolink
-*